CTU-IIG/thermocam-pcb/README.md

   of POI positions in `name=position` format, which is 0 if tracking is not enabled.

-## Precise temperature measurement
+## Precision of temperature measurement

-The WIC specifications (see `https://workswell-thermal-camera.com/workswell-infrared-camera-wic`) state a measurement accuracy of ±2°C. If the measurement accuracy is lower than this, check that that the thermal emissivity of the measured object is equal to the value set in the WIC SDK - 0.95 by default.
+The [WIC specifications](https://workswell-thermal-camera.com/workswell-infrared-camera-wic) state a measurement accuracy of ±2°C. If the measurement accuracy is lower than this, check that that the thermal emissivity of the measured object is equal to the value set in the WIC SDK - 0.95 by default.
 Masking the surface with black electrical insulating tape achieves an emissivity of 0.95-0.97.

 ## Command line reference